emtan/iOS-workshop/tutorial.md

 18. Similarly, create a new Cocoa Touch Class file that is a subclass of `UITableViewCell` and name it "MyTableViewCell".
 Link the table view cell on the storyboard to this class.
 In addition, change the name of the table view cell in the storyboard navigator to "MyTableViewCell".
 19. Now, we can use the **CTRL + Drag** functionality to connect each of the UI elements on the storyboard to the controller files they correspond and create IBOutlets.
 To do so, first open up the **Assistant Editor** that allows you to open two files at the same time next to each other (a button at the top right of the workspace that looks like overlapping circles).
 Name each IBOutlet appropriately.
 Make sure to connect IBOutlets *above* the `viewDidLoad()` function.

+Let's also return to our "Cancel" and "Done" unwind segues and add IBActions to them.
+However, the key thing to note about unwind segues: the action needs to be written in the *destination controller*.
+* Since we are unwinding back to our root ViewController, we write in there two functions: `@IBAction func saveDraft(segue: UIStoryboardSegue)` and `@IBAction func cancelDraft(segue: UIStoryboardSegue)`.
+* Next, **CTRL + Drag** from each of the buttons to the **Exit** icon at the top of the ComposeViewController (it looks like a red opening door with an arrow leaving) and select the correct function names.

+Now if we run the app and click the "Compose" button, we should be able to transition to our Compose screen and clicking either "Cancel" or "Done" will transition us back.

 ### Protocols and Delegates/Data Source

 Protocols in iOS are just "rules" or "blueprints" (like functions) that objects/classes need to implement.
 Delegates are just that: the delegates of information -- they pass information to the UI.
 The Data Source is like a Delegate, but instead of communicating with the UI, the Data Source communicates with our Data (the "Model").
 In our case, the root ViewController is acting as both the Delegate of our table view *and* the Data Source of our table view.